Percolation on triangulations: a bijective path to Liouville quantum gravity: Convergence of percolated triangulations to on -LQG

 Finally we state the sphere version of our convergence results.
 In the continuum, recall the setup in Theorem~\ref{thm:mot-sphere}, where $(\C \cup \{\infty\},\gffs)$ is a particular representative of the unit area $\sqrt{8/3}$-LQG sphere; $\etas$ is a space-filling $\SLE_6$ parametrized in such a way that $\etas(0)=\etas(1)=\infty$ and $\mub_{\gffs} (\etas([0,t])) =t$ for all $0\le t\le 1$; $\Zs$ is the boundary length process of $(\etas,\etas)$ which has the law of a Brownian excursion in the first quadrant with duration 1.

-In the discrete, for $n\in\N_+$ let $M_n$ be a uniformly chosen triangulation of the sphere with $n$ vertices and a (directed) root edge $\frk e_n$.
-Let $\sigma_n$ be a coloring of $V(M_n)$ in black and white, where we require that root edge is oriented from a white to a black vertex, while all the other vertices are colored black or white independently with equal probability.
+In the discrete, for $n\in\N_+$ let $M_n$ be a uniformly chosen triangulation of the sphere with $n$ vertices and a (directed) root-edge $\frk e_n$.
+Let $\sigma_n$ be a coloring of $V(M_n)$ in black and white, where we require that root-edge is oriented from a white to a black vertex, while all the other vertices are colored black or white independently with equal probability.
 Recall the bijection $\Phi_0$ in Corollary~\ref{cor:bij-path-returning-0}.
 Let $Z=\Phi^{-1}_0(M_n,\sigma_n)\in\cK^{(0,0)}$ and $Z^n$ be renormalized as in \eqref{eq:Zn}.
 Then $Z_n$ converges to $\Zs$ in law.
 In the rest of this section we consider a coupling of $(M_n,\sigma_n)_{n\in\N_+}$ and $(\gffs,\etas)$ such that $\lim_{n\to\infty}Z^n=\Zs$ in uniform topology almost surely.

 Observe that the sphere bijection $\Phi_0$ is a special case of the disk bijection $\bPhi$ (after doing a local modification of the walk and the map, respectively) when we require the boundary length of the disk to be exactly 3.
 We may therefore define the percolation observables exactly as in the disk case.
 The main difference is that we choose to embed the limiting $\sqrt{8/3}$-LQG surface into $\C$ instead of $\D$.
 We also need to enumerate the percolation cycles differently, since there is no well-defined largest CLE$_6$ loop in the scaling limit.
 Any percolation cycle $\gam$ of $M_n$ divides the vertex set $V(M_n)$ into two disjoint sets $V^{\gam}_1$ and $V^{\gam}_2$ with union $V(M_n)$, and we order the percolation cycles so that $\min\{ \#V^{\gam}_1,\#V^{\gam}_2 \}$ is non-increasing with ties broken in an arbitrary way.